Some marketers believe search engine optimization only works for consumer brands (whut?!)

 9. Target Partner Pages for Easy Backlinks

-Partner pages present an excellent opportunity to earn easy backlinks.
+Partner pages present an excellent opportunity for link building.
 A partner page is a web page where businesses will showcase their partners – often to build their credibility.
 It’s helpful for them but can also benefit you.

 Cloud consulting firm GFT dedicates a page to showcase and link to each of its technology partners.